Governance

 This document defines different project roles and responsibilities, establishes the decision making process, and defines how people are appointed to different roles.
 Overall, we expect every person who participates in the project to adhere to our Code of Conduct.

-Invenio welcomes the engagement of Participating Organisations.
-Participating Organisations have a direct interest in advancing the open collaborative principles of the Invenio community or related activities.
-Participating Organisations will be recognized on the Invenio website and will receive all the news and announcements coming from the project.
+Invenio welcomes the engagement of Participating Organizations.
+(Invenio partners).
+Participating Organizations have a direct interest in advancing the open collaborative principles of the Invenio community or related activities.
+Participating Organizations will be recognized on the Invenio website and will receive all the news and announcements coming from the project.

-Participating Organisations must make an upfront commitment and confirm their participation on an annual basis through an annual report and attendance at the annual meeting either in-person or virtually.
+Participating Organizations must make an upfront commitment and confirm their participation on an annual basis through an annual report and attendance at the annual meeting either in-person or virtually.
+Participating Organizations should identify a point of contact for their organization who can coordinate communications and participation in Invenio.

-For more information or to register your support about becoming a Participating Organisation, please contact info@inveniosoftware.org.
+For more information or to register your support about becoming a Participating Organization, please contact Nicola Tarocco (nicola.tarocco@cern.ch) and Sara Gonzales (sara.gonzales2@northwestern.edu).

 Evaluation process

-Invenio Governance must be evaluated once a year by the Consultative Board, Participating Organisations and CERN to reflect the current working practices of the Invenio community, as well as to respond to the growth and success of the project.
+Invenio Governance must be evaluated once a year by the Participating Organizations and CERN to reflect the current working practices of the Invenio community, as well as to respond to the growth and success of the project.

 Roles and responsibilities